 BE THE PRACTICE: Having trained with you there are a few key themes that stand out in your teachings which I love.
-Our connection to nature, the concept of the bodymind and energy.
-In relation of the concept of energy, could you tell us a little more what is energy for you and how it comes into your practice/teachings?
+Our connection to nature, the concept of the body-mind and energy.
+In relation of the concept of energy, could you tell us a little more about what is energy for you and how it comes into your practice/teachings?

 It is a big word, you know.
 Energy.

-It depends from which direction we are looking at it.
+It depends on which direction we are looking at it.
 Are we looking at it as the big forces of energy that are in the body, the forces that have been classified in specific containers?
-Or are we looking at it like energy is everything, energy that flows through and animates everything?
+Or are we looking at it like energy is everything, the energy that flows through and animates everything?

 When you say energy, the place I go to is to that second place, where everything is energy, there is nothing that is not energy.
-Everything is composed of energy, so then when we talk about how do I get more in contact with it, how do I become more energetically sensitive, the first thing is just realising and contemplating this idea or this fact, that everything is energy and that is what connects us to everything.
+Everything is composed of energy, so then when we talk about how do I get more in contact with it, how do I become more energetically sensitive, the first thing is just realizing and contemplating this idea or this fact, that everything is energy and that is what connects us to everything.
 That this interconnectivity is not so kind of “out there”, it is right here, and it is quite practical in a sense.

 I think to develop sensitivity to subtler forms of energy or to develop sensitivity to be able to, let’s say perceive or experience energy or other frequencies, in my experience it has a lot to do with how I am positioning myself and how I am positioning myself with regards to everything around me.
 What I am putting in my body?
-Because more higher vibration or clean consumption allows for sensitivity to rise-up.
+Because higher vibration or clean consumption allows for sensitivity to rise up.
 Then, how I am positioning myself with the work I am doing on myself.
-So my thought-systems, programmes and triggers.
+So my thought systems, programs and triggers.
 I am working through them or am I running away from them.
 Running away from them is like when I run away from something that is coming up within me and that in a way is creating more density.
 But when I go into that which is erupting up, and I start letting myself slowly dissolve away and get to know the deeper layers of myself, than an inner density sort of bubbles up and creates lightness.

 So you can look at it like certain things you consume, and this is not just consumption of food like I mentioned, but like watching TV for example, all of this bombardment of media and the outside influence, that is all information.
 It is just like putting something in your mouth and eating it.
-It is the same, but a different form of information and it can create a more density for the bodymind.
+It is the same, but a different form of information and it can create more density for the body-mind.

 One thing that I did many years ago, like well I think 20 years ago, I quit watching TV.
 I was really experiencing a lot of depression and anxiety and I noticed that when I cleared these outside influences I felt better.
 So I stopped watching TV.
-Now of course I can watch TV but I have no interest to watch TV.
-To me it is insanity - like what is going on? is this for real?
+Now, of course, I can watch TV but I have no interest to watch TV.
+To me it is insanity – like what is going on? is this for real?
 Hahahahha.
 But now I can see through all of this.
-Through all of the spoof, through all the conditioning, but in the past I couldn't see through it and I just took it on and that was creating more density.
+Through all of the spoof, through all the conditioning, but in the past I couldn’t see through it and I just took it on and that was creating more density.

 To develop our interconnectedness, our ability to remember that we are connected to everything, to connect to the network of energy, we need to clear away the things that are unnecessary.
 This just popped into my head.
-Like Coca Cola, I used to drink pop when I was a teenager to the level that it would bring me wild emotional breakdowns, up and downs, highs and lows.
+Like Coca-Cola, I used to drink pop when I was a teenager to the level that it would bring me wild emotional breakdowns, up and downs, highs and lows.
 We need to become aware of what we consume, in whatever form, and whether it brings us down or up, or down and up and down, and just become aware of them.
 So we can build a foundation for learning about ourselves and how things affect us.